-With so many families homeschooling, we are pleased to welcome Schools, Home-school groups, and families to book a School Program at the Conococheague Institute.
-With numerous outdoor areas, we are able to use safer environments to engage your children while still giving them space to learn.
+With so many students wanting to learn about our cultural and Natural heritage, we are pleased to welcome schools, home-school groups, and families to book an educational Program at the Conococheague Institute.
+With numerous outdoor areas, we are able to use safe environments to engage your children while still giving them space to learn.

 A paid educational program lasts 2 hours, and you are welcome to enjoy lunch in any of our picnic areas.

 While we are able to offer programming to a range of sizes, a minimum of 10 is preferred.
-Our booking sizes can be as high as 120 students, but they are preferred on Thursday and Fridays to allow for both staff coverage and additional presenters to be scheduled.
+Our booking sizes can be as high as 150 students, but larger groups require advanced notice to allow for staff coverage and additional presenters to be scheduled.

 18th Century Medicine and Surgery - Learn about Colonial Physicians, where medicine came from, and the Surgical tools they used.
 A great blend of Science, History, Grossness, and Entertainment!